benfredwells/spectrum-next-fun/README.md

 ## Project contents

 ### loadPng
-This is a Spectrum Next program which shows how to load a PNG image onto the Spectrum Next using Layer2.
+This Spectrum Next program loads a PNG image onto the Spectrum Next using Layer2.
 To prepare the image, use src\tools\pngDump.py.

 ### tools\pngDump.py
-This is a Python tool which takes supported PNG images and generates a palette and image data binary files which are easily loaded into the Spectrum Next.
+This tool takes supported PNG images and generates palette and image data binary files, formatted in a way that is relatively easy to load onto the Spectrum Next (see program loadPng).
 Only 320x256 palatted images are supported.

 ## Setup / build / run instructions